Key Takeaways

 The remains of the convent itself are intriguing, and it currently serves as a museum exhibiting a remarkable collection of art and artifacts.

-Among the exhibits is a wooden sculpture of Christ from the 14th century and a collection of shrunken heads.
+Among the exhibits are a 14th-century wooden sculpture of Christ and a collection of shrunken heads.

 Allegedly, devout Christians who visit the Carmo Convent church are entitled to 40 days of indulgence, making it a convenient stop for those in Lisbon.